coconutcalendar/coconut-open-api-js/README.md

 Send the API request using the pre-set filters.

+- `group()`

+Set a filter which will tell the API to return only group type services.

 - `invitable()`

 Set a filter which will tell the API to return locations that are specifically invite only.